dpengineering/azure-maze/README.md

 ## Project Info ##
 C tracker code is mostly pulled from Microsoft sample code.

-Current plan: Create two FIFO pipes, one for image data and one for joint data.
+Current plan: Create two FIFO pipes, one for image data and one for joint (aka hand angle) data.
 Then figure out how to access those from python, or another C program.
+May want to convert entire project to C, but unlikely.

+Joint info is priority, to get project back to basic working state on new hardware.

+### Things to test ###
+See if the body tracker renumbers bodies when one leaves, so the program calculates the angle for the actual user.

 ## Reference Links ##